ned-in-the-cloud/ata-welcome/README.md

 - **Nightly Cleanup**: All Azure lab resources are automatically cleaned up every night to prevent unnecessary costs
 - **Plan Accordingly**: Complete your lab work within a single day, or be prepared to recreate resources if you continue the next day
-- **Credentials expiration**: Your credentials will expire the 3 days following the last class
+- **Credentials expiration**: Your credentials will expire 3 days following the last class

 ### Codespace Limitations